hattipjs/hattip/packages/bundler-cloudflare-workers/readme.md

 };
 ```

-The output is a Clourflare Workers bundle that can be deployed with `wrangler` or tested with `miniflare --module`.
+The output is a Clourflare Workers bundle that can be deployed with `wrangler` or tested with `miniflare --modules`.

 ## JavaScript API